 Climate change will have a range of material economic impacts on markets and industries.
-VER believes that climate change will prove to be one of the biggest global megatrends in the near term.
+VER sees that climate change will prove to be one of the biggest global megatrends in the near term.
 Climate change affects all asset classes, creating risks and opportunities.
 Climate change risks are the most critical in sectors with high greenhouse gas emissions, such as basic industry, energy production and community services.

-Climate-related risks will have a significant effect on the future investment environment, and the impact of these risks will be reflected in policy decisions and market mechanisms.
-VER expects the international climate policy to tighten in the near future, creating new opportunities and risks for investors.
+Climate-related risks will have a significant effect on the future investment environment and the impact of these risks will be reflected in policy decisions and market reactions.
 VER's mission as an investor responsible for investing pension assets securely and profitably compels it to consider climate change as part of the big picture.

 The TCFD divides the risks caused by climate change into transition risks and physical risks.
-Transition risks are the risks associated with the transition to a low-carbon economy as a result of regulatory changes, technological advancement, market behaviour and reputational risks.
+Transition risks are risks associated with the transition to a low-carbon economy as a result of regulatory changes, technological advancement, market behaviour and reputational risks.
 Physical risks are risks caused by climate change directly.
 The physical risks are subdivided into chronic and acute risks.
 On the flip side of risks, there are also opportunities for generating returns.
 Companies that develop technologies to mitigate and adapt to climate change will benefit from it.

-Companies with high carbon intensity have a greater carbon risk, which means that they face a higher transition risk in pursuing a carbon-neutral economy.
-Transition risks will materialise if climate policy, changes in consumer behaviour and technological advancement make highemission business models economically unviable.
-VER uses carbon footprint and carbon intensity to identify transition risks.
+Companies with high carbon intensity have a higher carbon risk, which means that they face a higher transition risk in pursuing a carbon-neutral economy.
+Transition risks will materialise if climate policy, changes in consumer behaviour and technological advancement make high-emission business models economically unviable.
+VER uses the carbon footprint and carbon intensity to identify transition risks.
 Of the companies operating in high carbon-intensive sectors, it is important to identify those with potential to reduce carbon intensity.
 One long-time risk identified by VER is the increasing cost of using coal.

-VER set its first carbon footprint target in 2019, after which it has been reviewed annually.
-Additionally, on 3 February 2020, the Government adopted a roadmap for achieving the national carbon neutrality target.
+VER's first carbon footprint target was set in 2019, after which it has been reviewed annually.
+Additionally, in 2020, the Government adopted a roadmap for achieving the national carbon neutrality target.
 At this conjunction, VER mapped out the carbon footprint of its investments and drew up a plan for measures to reduce the carbon risk of its investments.

-In its 2022 Sustainability Principles and Objectives, VER set a new climate target to achieve a fully carbon-neutral portfolio by 2050.
+In 2022, VER set a new climate target to achieve a fully carbon-neutral portfolio by 2050.
 Efforts are being made to reduce the carbon footprint of the portfolio in order to improve long-term returns and diminish risks.
 VER's another objective is to reduce the carbon intensity of its entire equity portfolio by 30% by the end of 2025, and by 50% by the end of 2030 relative to the 2019 level.
 Steps will be taken to keep the carbon intensity of the liquid corporate bond portfolio below the benchmark index.
 As part of its objective to reduce the carbon footprint of its entire portfolio, VER will explore the possibility of measuring and setting a target for the carbon intensity of illiquid investments.
+New reduction goals will be examined during 2025.